hi-rachelliu/scary_stories/README.md

 # Scraping r/scarystories with PRAW

 ### 👾 Overview
-Using the Reddit API PRAW, this project scrapes from the subreddit r/scarystories and conducts data analysis on the resulting data
+Using the Reddit API PRAW and huggingface models, this project scrapes from the subreddit r/scarystories and conducts sentiment analysis on the resulting pulled comments

 ### 🗂️ Relevant Files
 - README.md: this README file